Payroll Tax

 Controller’s Office

-1. Sends social club membership procedure and log to the eligible employees when notice is received from AP and advise them to contact Controller’s Office if assistance is needed (see log template above).
+1. Sends social club membership procedure and log to the eligible employees when notice is received from AP, and advises them to contact the Controller’s Office if assistance is needed (see log template above).

-2. In October, sends eligible employees a reminder to complete the log up to Nov.
+2. In October, send a reminder to eligible employees to complete the log by Nov.
 15.

 3. Receive completed (actual) Social Club Log from the employees by Nov.
 20.

-4. Obtain total taxable benefit recorded in the employees' earning records from payroll office.
+4. Obtain the total taxable benefit recorded in the employees' earning records from the payroll office.

 5. Calculate any adjustment needed for each employee by comparing estimate recorded in the employee’s earning record to the actual taxable benefit received; then adjust accordingly.
 This adjustment would be reflected in the final paycheck of the year.

-6. Submit the adjustment to the Payroll Office by agreed upon date.
+6. Submit the adjustment to the Payroll Office by the agreed-upon date.

 7. Calculate estimated benefit for next year based on previous year amount, the annual amount would be divided by 24 pay periods.